iamasink/webpage/content/blog/2024-05-09-3_linux-stuff.md

 the username can be same as the user you use i think.

-[[2024-04-27-1_minecraft-servers-implementation]], how i host servers for friends :3
+[[2024-04-27-1_minecraft-servers-implementation|Minecraft servers implementation]], how i host servers for friends :3

 never used but might be useful
 [GitHub - joedwards32/CS2: CS2 Dedicated Server Docker Image](https://github.com/joedwards32/CS2)